barryclark/jekyll-now/_posts/2018-03-05-Week-Three.md

 On the final point the book raised about future career goals, I think that this is something I should keep in mind during the grad program.
 The program is my best chance at experiencing a wide variety of areas within the engineering department (although obviously in low-level roles), and thus learning which I love or hate.
 I really want to have as much variety as possible in my crew rotations, so that I can be exposed to as many areas as possible and hopefully get a feel for where I want to aim long-term.

+#### Organise workshops and maintain calendar

+I was on duty to organise workshops this week (we're rotating the responsibility around the team).
+I found this a very valuable experience, as it gave me greater exposure to others in the organisation.
+I think that we have prehaps more limited opportunities to meet others than we could, so needing to organise the workshops gave me a good avenue to meet more people in a range or roles.

 ---

 ## Takeaways